Estimated reading time: 6 minutes

 - spreads the risk: apart from the issue of gluts already discussed, some seasons just don’t favour some varieties.
 For example, if you happen to get a frost just at the time when the Katy are at full bloom, the Trevatt will be later coming into bloom and might therefore have less frost damage.
 The same principle would apply to the Nashi and Packham.
 Another scenario we’ve seen many times is rain affecting one variety that is almost ripe causing it to split, while another variety that is still a month away from picking can escape relatively unscathed.
 The more varieties you have, the better your chance of getting some fruit every year!

 - disease resistance: different varieties may be more vulnerable to particular diseases, like blossom blight or brown rot, either because of the difference in their ripening times, or just the natural resistance of that variety.

-This extends the concept to include different types of fruit on the same tree, rather than just different varieties of the same type of fruit.
+A fruit salad tree is like a multi-graft on steroids!
+It extends the concept to include different types of fruit on the same tree, whereas a multigraft has different varieties of the same type of fruit.

-- Katy apricot (described above) – ripens late Nov
+- Katy apricot (described above) – ripens late November

-- Trevatt apricot (described above) – ripens late Dec
+- Trevatt apricot (described above) – ripens late December

-Multigrafts can be very difficult to find (and often expensive) at nurseries, so are one of the best types of tree to have a go at grafting yourself – there’s heaps you can do in your own garden, by learning how to graft new varieties onto existing trees.
+The good news is that they’re one of the best types of trees to have a go at grafting yourself as we describe in this blog.
+It’s relatively easy to get started by learning how to graft new varieties onto your existing trees.

 There can be a couple of drawbacks with multi-grafts though.